jamespmernin/Ajax-HTTP-Intro/README.md

 * Create a button or link for each artist that submits an AJAX `DELETE` request to delete an artist in the database.
 Update the view in the client side accordingly.
 * Create an AJAX request in another app you've created (e.g., projects, Scribble).
 Be sure to make sure your controller actions respond to JSON.

-### More Bonus: Movie Search

-Go through the process of creating the movie search app from the first example.

-You'll notice that if you simply search for "Star Wars", it doesn't really work! why is that?
-Is there another url you can use from OMDB API that would return all Star Wars movies?

 ## Conclusion (5 mins)

 - What is an API?
 - Why are APIs useful/important?
 - What is AJAX?

 ## Hungry for More?